zeuschops/zeuschops/README.md

 ### Hi there 👋

-I am a Computer Science major (BSCS) from Western Governors University.
-Have some information about me;
+Have some information about me:

-- 🔭 I’m currently working on my Swift knowledge.
+- 🔭 I’m currently trying to figure out what I want to do with code, and am willing to experiment.
 - 😄 Pronouns: He/him/his